vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 7. Expand **Management Portal Configuration** to configure the deployment of vSphere Integrated Containers Management Portal.

-    - If you do not want to enable vSphere Integrated Containers Management Portal, uncheck the **Deploy Management Portal** check box.
     - In the **Management Portal Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
     - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.
 7. Expand **Fileserver Configuration** to configure the file server from which you download the vSphere Integrated Containers Engine binaries, and which publishes the plug-in packages for the vSphere Client.